Bear Call Spread

 General Description

-Entering a bear call spread position typically entails selling at-the-money calls and buying out-of-the-money calls.
+Entering a bear call spread entails selling lower strike calls and buying an equal number of higher strike calls (same expiration month).

 The Thinking